Siser Glitter Heat Transfer Vinyl | The Best Glitter Heat Transfer Vinyl

 - They have a great color range – 47 colors available

 - It cuts very well – I use the Cricut Explore Air 2 with the standard blade

 Most Glitter HTV can be applied with any heat pressing device.
 This includes household irons, the Cricut Easy Press, or a heat press.
-I’ve been mostly using my heat press machine for applying Siser glitter HTV because it’s just a lot quicker and easier.
+We’ve been mostly using the PowerPress machine for applying Siser glitter HTV because it’s just a lot quicker and easier.

 What Can Glitter Iron-On Be Applied To?

 You can apply glitter heat transfer vinyl to a ton of different surfaces.